 - Other conditions.

 Side Effects & SafetyAvocado is LIKELY SAFE for most people when the fruit is eaten in food amounts.
-Avocado also seems to be POSSIBLY SAFE when taken by mouth as a medicine for up to 2 years or when applied to the skin for up to 3 months.
+Avocado is POSSIBLY SAFE when applied to the skin for up to 3 months.
 It generally has few side effects, although one person who used a specific avocado oil plus vitamin B12 cream for psoriasis reported mild itching.

 Keep in mind that avocado has a lot of calories because of its fat content.